prahanyamn/VSDSquadronmini/README.md

 ![Screenshot from 2024-06-27 11-28-34](https://github.com/prahanyamn/VSDSquadronmini/assets/173597769/da3a3cfd-eae8-442d-9c16-d3a034b2f15b)

-### 3. Spike simulation

 + Command : `spike pk ticketterminal.o`

 ![Screenshot from 2024-06-27 11-27-57](https://github.com/prahanyamn/VSDSquadronmini/assets/173597769/30fa5f94-4ba5-4bfd-b1ad-93e33230cb6a)

-### 4. Disassembling Binaries with objdump:

 + To debug the spike, start with the following command: `spike -d pk ticketterminal.o`

 + Next, use the command `until pc 0 100b0`.
 This sets the program counter to run from 0 up to the address 100b0, which is the first line of the main function.

 + To find the contents of the code at this address, use the command: `reg 0 sp`

-+ This will display the contents at address 100b0.
-To view the contents of the subsequent lines, simply press ENTER.

 + Initially, the value of the stack pointer (sp) is `0x0000003ffffffb40`.
 After the next step, the stack pointer value decreases by a hexadecimal amount, resulting in `0x0000003ffffffac0`.